 Adding files, assigning a startup file, and setting environments

-As you develop your application, you'll typically need to add new files of different types to the project.
-This is easily done by right-clicking the project and selecting Add > Existing Item..., with which you browse for a file to add, or Add > New Item..., which brings up a dialog with a variety of item templates including empty python files, a python class, a unit test, and various files related to web applications.
+As you develop your application, you typically need to add new files of different types to the project.
+Adding such files is easily done by right-clicking the project and selecting Add > Existing Item..., with which you browse for a file to add, or Add > New Item..., which brings up a dialog with a variety of item templates including empty python files, a python class, a unit test, and various files related to web applications.
 We encourage you to explore these options with a test project to learn what's available in your version Visual Studio.

 Each Python project has one assigned start-up file, shown in boldface in Solution Explorer.
-This is the file that's run when you start debugging (F5 or Debug > Start Debugging) or run your project in the interactive window (Shift+Alt+F5 or Debug > Execute Project in Python Interactive).
+The startup file is the file that's run when you start debugging (F5 or Debug > Start Debugging) or run your project in the interactive window (Shift+Alt+F5 or Debug > Execute Project in Python Interactive).
 To change it, right-click the new file and select Set as Startup File.

 -i to the Interpreter Arguments field.
-This will cause the interpreter to go into interactive mode after a program completes, thereby keeping the window open until you enter Ctrl+Z, Enter to exit.
+This argument causes the interpreter to go into interactive mode after a program completes, thereby keeping the window open until you enter Ctrl+Z, Enter to exit.

 Visual Studio gives you a number of ways to set up a Python project, either from scratch or from existing code.
 To use a template, select the File > New > Project... menu command or right-click the solution in Solution Explorer and select Add > New Project..., both of which bring up the New Project dialog below.
 To see Python-specific templates, either search on "Python" or select the Templates > Other Languages > Python node: